thatswhatsimonsaid/MisspecifiedModels-Inference/README.md

 - `RunSimulationStudy.Rmd` runs the simulation locally (as opposed to the high-performance computing cluster).

 The following list contains the scripts used to compare and analyze the results of the simulation/application.
-- `AnalyzeNewSimulationStudy.Rmd` analyzes the extension with large sample sizes.
+- `SimulationResults.Rmd` analyzes the extension with large sample sizes and provides the results.
 - `Application.Rmd` compares my results with those of the original manuscript for the Sachs and Warner (1997) data set.
 - `CompareSimulationStudy.Rmd` compares my results with those of the original manuscript for the simulation study.
 - `DiscrepancyFunction.R`checks for the discrepancy/differences between my results and those of the original manuscript.